Judy Sheindlin: Judge Judy

 On September 14, 2015, Guinness World Records recognized Sheindlin as the longest-serving judge or arbiter in courtroom-themed programming history and as having the longest-running courtroom show.

 Sheindlin has drawn considerable attention and made headlines over her substantial salary from the program.
 In early 2005, Sheindlin's salary was reportedly US$25 million per year.
-Her net worth at the beginning of 2007 was $95 million, and she ranked #13 on the Forbes list of the 20 richest women in entertainment.
+Her net worth at the beginning of 2007 was $95 million, and she ranked No. 13 on the Forbes list of the 20 richest women in entertainment.
 In January 2008 when Sheindlin's contract was renewed, her salary increased to $45 million per year.

 Sheindlin briefly considered retirement in early 2010.
 Her contract was set to end after the 2013-14 television season.
 She was quoted at the time as stating, "I think 2013 would be a nice time.
 It's nice to leave on top.
 I would consider this a great adventure."

 On March 30, 2011, Sheindlin was admitted to the hospital after she fainted on the set of her show while handling a case.
 She was released the next day, and it was later learned that she had suffered a mini-stroke.

 In May 2011, Sheindlin's contract was extended through the 19th season with an annual salary increase by CBS to $47 million.
 Her annual salary translated into just over $900,000 per workday (she worked 52 days per year taping cases for Judge Judy).
 According to Forbes, Sheindlin earned $147 million (pretax) in 2017.
 It was reported by TV Guide Magazine in October 2013 that Sheindlin was the highest-paid TV star.
 She later stated that her retirement was up to her viewers and said that fans still seemed to be interested.
 She said, "I'm not tired.
 I still feel engaged by what I do, and I still have people who like to watch it."

 In August 2017, CBS Television Distribution and Sheindlin signed a contract extension through the 2020-21 television season.
 She later revealed in a March 2020 appearance on The Ellen DeGeneres Show that the series would conclude by its 25th-season anniversary.
-The final taped case aired on June 8, 2021 and the series finale aired on July 23, 2021.
+The final taped case aired on June 8, 2021, and the series finale aired on July 23, 2021.
 Sheindlin ended the series while discontented with ViacomCBS and facing lawsuits from Rebel Entertainment, also stating that "25 is a good round number" with which to finish.

 To honor the 25th and final season of the series, Josh Getlin (writer of the 1993 Los Angeles Times article that brought Sheindlin into the spotlight) wrote another article on Sheindlin.
-The article was posted on June 8, 2021 (the same day on which the final taped case aired) and explained the background of the 1993 article and Getlin's relationship with Sheindlin.
+The article was posted on June 8, 2021, (the same day on which the final taped case aired) and explained the background of the 1993 article and Getlin's relationship with Sheindlin.